 Packaging up power for rural Tanzania

 Lighting Africa published a report in 2013 which linked inadequate access to sustainable, affordable power in Tanzania to low literacy rates and poor business productivity.
 Tanzania has an electrification rate of 15.3%, dropping to 3.6% in rural areas.
-Many of the 7.8 million rural households and 2.4 million small businesses operating in Tanzania’s frontier markets, are reliant upon kerosene or diesel generators: both fuels are relatively expensive, may not always be available and have associated health concerns.
-Connecting remote communities and businesses to the national grid is less cost effective than distributed energy generation, and potentially less reliable: in 2013 grid connected firms experienced 8.9 power outages in a typical month.
-Recent drought conditions have resulted in falling output from hydroelectric plants and inflated bills for Tanesco (the state utility) as it imports expensive emergency fuels; this compromises Tanesco’s ability to pay for domestic generated power and so deters new IPPs, further widening the gap between demand and supply.
-To address these challenges, the Government of Tanzania (GoT) established the Rural Energy Agency (REA): its mission is to promote and facilitate improved access to energy in rural Tanzania by actively supporting off-grid power solutions.
+Many of the 7.8 million rural households and 2.4 million small businesses operating in Tanzania’s frontier markets, are reliant upon kerosene or diesel generators: both fuels are relatively expensive, may not always be available and have associated environmental and health concerns.

 Solar photovoltaic (PV) panels convert sunlight directly into electricity.
-The cost of PV panels has fallen dramatically in recent years and parts of Tanzania benefit from irradiation levels equivalent to those in Spain: solar PV is therefore a competitive off-grid solution.
-Options range from solar powered lights and phone chargers to small-scale PV plants.
-While the former can partially meet domestic needs and are affordable for many, they are insufficient to meet the demands of small businesses.
+The cost of PV panels has fallen dramatically in recent years which with good irradiance levels makes them a competitive off-grid solution.
 A local PV plant and/or mini-grid could provide the reliable, competitively priced power that SMEs need, but requires up-front capital investment that is beyond the reach of fledgling businesses.
-While REA can provide financing through the Rural Energy Fund (REF), rapidly deploying a scalable off-grid solution remains a challenge.

-Redavia has developed a phased growth plan: utilising capital from InfraCo Africa, the business will first deploy two containers to two rural communities in the Mbeya region of Tanzania: Isenzanya and Shitunguru.
-InfraCo Africa will then release up to US$5million of capital to finance a further ~30 containers enabling Redavia to prove its business model and grow to a commercially viable scale.
-These solar PV containers will improve living standards within rural communities and provide isolated SMEs with the power they need to be productive and profitable, fuelling economic growth in Tanzania.
+With funding from InfraCo Africa, REDAVIA is implementing a phased growth plan.
+Using an initial US$350,000 of capital from InfraCo Africa, REDAVIA deployed two solar farms to two rural communities in the Mbeya region of Tanzania: Isenzanya and Shitunguru.
+Once these were operational, InfraCo Africa committed to release further funding up to a total of US$5million to finance the deployment of up to 30 solar systems.
+This investment will enable REDAVIA to prove its business model and grow to a commercially viable scale in Tanzania.
+In turn, REDAVIA’s solution will improve living standards within rural communities and provide isolated SMEs with the power they need to be productive and profitable, fueling economic growth in Tanzania.